-Fruit is considered whole when it obtained from the fresh produce aisles of the supermarket and frozen fruits without added oils or dairy ingredients are okay to drop in the cart.
+Fruit is considered whole when it obtained from the fresh produce aisles of the supermarket and frozen fruits without added oils or dairy ingredients.

 However, do not fool yourself into thinking that because you are drinking fruit juice, it counts as whole fruit.
-Even 100% fruit juice can be high in sugars, and keep you from taking in the necessary quantities of fiber and key vitamins that will support to any weight loss goals you might have (Harvard Publishing/Harvard Medical School).
+Even 100% fruit juice can be high in sugars, and keep you from taking in the necessary quantities of fiber and key vitamins that will support to any weight loss goals you might have (Source).

 Take the time to learn what you like by trying a different fruit each week.

-Indulge in apples, avocados, bananas, blueberries, cantaloupe, grapefruits, grapes, kiwi fruit, lemons, limes, mangos, oranges, peaches, pineapples, plums, raspberries, strawberries, and watermelon.
+Indulge in apples, avocados, bananas, blueberries, cantaloupe, grapefruits, grapes, kiwi fruit, lemons, limes, mangoes, oranges, peaches, pineapples, plums, raspberries, strawberries, and watermelon.